mohitjoer/airbnb/README.md

 - **Browse Listings:** Click “All listing” in the navbar to view every property available.
 - **Add New Listing:** Use the “Add new listing” option to create a new property entry.
 - **Manage Listings:** From a listing's detailed view, you can edit or delete the property.
+- **Add Reviews:** Submit reviews for properties, including a rating and comment.
+- **Delete Reviews:** Remove reviews from properties.

 ## Code Highlights

 ### Mongoose Model (`models/listing.js`)
 Defines the schema for a property listing with required fields such as title, description, price, location, and country.
 An image field includes a default URL to ensure a placeholder is always displayed.
+The `reviews` field stores references to `Review` documents.

+### Review System (`routes/review.js`)
+Handles adding and deleting reviews for properties.
+Reviews are validated using Joi and stored as references in the `reviews` array of the corresponding listing.

 ### Seed Script (`init/index.js`)
 Clears the existing listings and inserts sample data from `data.js` to quickly populate your database for testing or demo purposes.